unicode-org/icu/docs/userguide/transforms/general/rules.md

 "Violohía-Fisiolohía".
 To illustrate some of the trickier cases, we will also transliterate the Greek accents that are no longer in use in modern Greek.

-*Some of the characters may not be visible on the screen unless you have a Unicode font with all the Greek letters.
+> :point_right: *Some of the characters may not be visible on the screen unless you have a Unicode font with all the Greek letters.
 If you have a licensed copy of Microsoft® Office, you can use the "Arial Unicode MS" font, or you can download the [CODE2000](http://www.code2000.net/) font for free.
 For more information,